Mewmp55/DADS7202HW02/README.md

 !pip install tensorflow-gpu
 ```

-Check `Tensorflow version is 2.9.2` :
+`Tensorflow version is 2.9.2` using:
 ```python
 import tensorflow as tf
 print(tf.__version__)